MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/index.md

 ### High-level Oracle landing zone architecture for Oracle on Azure Virtual Machines

-The following diagram is a conceptual reference architecture that shows the critical design areas in an Oracle on Azure landing zone implementation.
+The following diagram is a conceptual reference architecture that shows the critical design areas in an Oracle on Azure IaaS landing zone implementation.

 :::image type="content" source="media/reference-architecture-oracle-iaas-landing-zone.png" alt-text="Diagram showing a reference architecture of Oracle on Azure Virtual Machines.":::